Program Description, Curriculum, and Mentoring Program

 The program is designed to mentor our trainees during and beyond the three formal years of fellowship training.

 Starting in the first research year, a formal Scholarly Oversight Committee (SOC) is assembled for each individual trainee and includes a member of the Training Program Steering Committee as Chair, the trainee's primary mentor, the trainee's clinical advisor, and one or two invited faculty in the field most relevant to the trainee's academic program.
-This committee acts as a "thesis committee" and guides each trainee on an individual basis through his/her major decisions in career development.
+This SOC acts as a "thesis committee" and guides each trainee on an individual basis through his/her major decisions in career development.
 The SOC meets formally with the trainee at least twice each year and stays with the trainee as a primary mentoring resource throughout their tenure in the Harvard Program.